logzio/logz-docs/_source/user-guide/archive-and-restore/restore-archived-logs.md

 * **exists** - Pull all logs that contain the selected field
 * **does not exist** - Pull all logs that don't contain the selected field

-Note that you can add **up to 7 filters** per restore process, and that they are not contradictory of each other.
+Note that you can add **up to 7 filters** per restore process and that they are not contradictory to each other.

 ![Add filters](https://dytvr9ot2sszz.cloudfront.net/logz-docs/archive-and-restore/add-a-filter.png)